chimp1984/Bisq2/network/src/main/java/network/misq/network/design.md

 ### Protocols

-#### Capability Exchange Protocol
+#### Connection Handshake Protocol

-At the first connection we perform an exchange of the nodes capabilities.
+At the first connection we perform a handshake protocol for exchanging the nodes capabilities.
 Basic capabilities are the set of supported network types and the announced own address which is sent by the initiating node.
 This is not a verified address but is useful for most cases to avoid creating a new outbound connection in case there is already an inbound connection to that node.
 Further capabilities will be pow related parameters and supported services.
+The initial messages require as well to pass the Authorization Protocol using default parameters as nodes parameters are only known after capability exchange.

-The initiator of the connection starts the protocol with sending a CapabilityRequest.
+The initiator of the connection starts the protocol with sending a Connection.Request.

-1. Send CapabilityRequest with own Capability and nonce
+1. Send Connection.Request with own Capability and AuthorizationToken
-2. On receiving the CapabilityRequest send back the CapabilityResponse with own Capability and nonce.
+2. On receiving the Connection.Request send back the Connection.Response with own Capability and AuthorizationToken.
 Apply capability and complete protocol.
-3. On receiving the CapabilityResponse check if nonce matches and if peers address matches the address used to send the request.
+3. On receiving the Connection.Response check if AuthorizationToken matches requirement and if peers address matches the address used to send the request.
 If matches apply capability and complete protocol.

 #### Authorization Protocol

-Wraps a message into a GuardedMessage with adding the AccessToken, which can contain in case of PoW the pow hash and the related parameters to allow verification.
-Verifies received messages by unwrapping the GuardedMessage using the specific AccessToken for verification.
+Wraps a message into a AuthorizedMessage with adding the AuthorizationToken, which can contain in case of PoW the pow hash and the related parameters to allow verification.
+Verifies received messages by unwrapping the AuthorizedMessage using the specific AuthorizationToken for verification.
 PoW not implemented yet.

 ## Config examples